ellakoa/postcard-poem/content/posts/spinning.md

   Are we ever the right way up
   or on top of this gyrating prop?
-  More likely we are sideways on, upside down, as we are spun around
+  More likely we are sideways on upside down, as we are spun around

   No wonder life can get a bit dizzy